Skip to main content

 Not every customer issue needs a full ticket or time with a customer service agent.
 Self-service options, including a help centre and FAQ pages, let customers quickly find information without setting up a meeting or waiting on an available agent.
 These features also allow agents to spend more time on complex cases.

-How it works for Zendesk: Iconic department store Liberty London implemented Zendesk AI to intelligently route incoming customer support conversations to the right team at the right time.
+How it works with Zendesk: Iconic department store Liberty London implemented Zendesk AI to intelligently route incoming customer support conversations to the right team at the right time.
 Since partnering with Zendesk, Liberty has saved $21,461 in annual help centre costs.

 “With Zendesk AI, I’m seeing an exciting opportunity to streamline and be more efficient.
 That will allow our team to have more time to work on projects of importance to the business, be it driving revenue or new sales channels.”